dginev/LaTeXML-Plugin-latexmls/README.md

 ## Alternatives

 See also the [ltxmojo](https://github.com/dginev/LaTeXML-Plugin-ltxmojo/) web showcase which uses a proper web service framework, as a potential alternative or inspiration for bundling LaTeXML into your web framework of choice.

+### Security Warning

+While latexmls has been used in production settings, it is not secure standalone.
+At a minimum, known vulnerabilities in TeX-related I/O should be patched, e.g. using the [secureio](https://github.com/dginev/LaTeXML-Plugin-secureio/) plugin for latexml.